edatencio/Unity-Editor-Tools/README.md

 ## Package Exporter

-Whit this tool, you can select a folder and generate a ```.unitypackage``` file with an added readme file; the readme contains the author name, package name, version, and any other additional info editable from the window.
+With this tool, you can select a folder and generate a ```.unitypackage``` file with an added readme file; the readme contains the author name, package name, version, and any other additional info editable from the window.

 ![](https://github.com/edatencio/Unity-Editor-Tools/blob/master/Screenshots/Package_Exporter.png)